System: Parkview Terrace

 This 2022 Drinking Water Report is your annual update on the quality and safety of your drinking water.
 It includes the most recent water quality results through the monitoring period ending December 31, 2022, in accordance with state and federal regulations (not all testing is required every year).
 This report also provides access through references and telephone numbers to source water assessments, health effects information, and other water system topics.
 This allows you to make personal health-based decisions regarding your drinking water consumption and become more involved in decisions which may affect your health.

 Most importantly, this report shows that your drinking water source meets all primary and secondary EPA and Department of Health standards.

 Your Water System

-Your water comes from six wells (groundwater).
-The water is pumped into the system from these wells, which range in depth from 145 to 527 feet.
+Your water is pumped into the system from six wells (groundwater), which range in depth from 145 to 527 feet.

 The system was optimized for corrosion control in 2011.
 Water entering the Parkview Terrace storage tank from Wells 1 and 2 is aerated to drive off naturally-occurring carbon dioxide in this groundwater.
 The aeration increases the pH of the water enough to reduce its corrosivity toward household plumbing and fixtures.

 A minimal amount of chlorine is added at two of the six wells to eliminate the naturally occurring hydrogen sulfide odor (rotten eggs, sulfur).